x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 - Data protection settings

 Each configuration scenario will highlight its specific requirements; for example, whether the configuration scenario requires device enrollment, and thus work with any MDM provider, or requires Intune App Protection Policies.

+> [!IMPORTANT]
+> For configuration settings that require device enrollment, with Android, the devices must be enrolled via an Android Enterprise work profile and Outlook for Android must be deployed via the managed Google Play store.
+For more information, please see [Set up enrollment of Android work profile devices](https://docs.microsoft.com/intune/android-work-profile-enroll) and [Add app configuration policies for managed Android devices](https://docs.microsoft.com/intune/app-configuration-policies-use-android).

 ## Account setup configuration settings
 Outlook for iOS and Android offers administrators the ability to "push" account configurations to their Office 365 users.
 This capability only works with enrolled devices, however, it is supported with any MDM provider.
 If you are not using Intune, you will need to consult with your MDM documentation on how to deploy these settings.